 Brandon has a wealth of experience as a political consultant and campaign manager for multiple local, state, and national campaigns.
 He is a seasoned political commentator, appearing frequently on local network television affiliates (WUSA-CBS, WTTG-FOX, WRC-NBC) and radio stations (WAMU-NPR, WHUR-Howard University Radio) in the Washington D.C. market.
-He is also a weekly contributor to Roland Martin's NewsOne Now on TVOne.
+He was also a weekly contributor to Roland Martin's NewsOne Now on TVOne.
 Brandon has received several awards for his political service, including the Maryland Republican Party’s 2014 Republican of the Year Award and the 2016 Prince George’s County Republican Leadership Award.

 When not involved with politics, Brandon enjoys working to improve his community through service to others and is a Founding Board of Directors member of 100 Black Men of Prince George’s County, a 501(c)(3) non-profit focused on empowering the community through their four pillars of Mentoring, Education, Health and Wellness, and Economic Empowerment.
 Brandon is the recipient of the organization's 2015 Member of the Year Award.